 Disabling password logins

 To require people to log in with SSO, disable password authentication from Admin settings > Authentication.
+Turn off the Enable Password Authentication toggle.

 Password disable

-New user notification emails
+New account notification emails

 Example code using SAML